 As an example, profit is one of the main concerns in every decision making process.
 Companies usually do not make decisions that reduce profits, unless it is an exceptional case.
 Likewise, baseline principles should be identified related to the problem in hand.

-Step 4: Brainstorm and analyse the different choices:
+Step 4 − Brainstorm and Analyze the Choices

 For this step, brainstorming to list down all the ideas is the best option.
 Before the idea generation step, it is vital to understand the causes of the problem and prioritization of causes.